dhiradc/Analytics_Hub/Case Studies/readme.md

 Key Components: These components are considered key as they maintain the main flow and the fallback mecahnism handling.

 1. Command Queue (FIFO):

    a.
 A shared queue where commands are stored in a first-in, first-out order.

    b.
 Acts as a buffer between Initiator and Dispatcher threads.

 2. Critical Section:

    a.
 A mechanism to handle discrepancies or race conditions when accessing shared resources (e.g., Command Queue).

    b.
 Ensures thread-safe operations in a multithreaded environment.

-Use Case Scenarios
+🎯 Use Case Scenarios:

 Task Scheduling Systems: Where tasks are queued and processed asynchronously by worker threads.
+Example: Tasks created to make record moves from one stage to another without manual intervention.

 Multithreaded Servers: Handling client requests efficiently by delegating tasks to worker threads.
 For example, a automated ticketing system where messages have to be moved through stages.

-Diagram Legend
+🎯 Visio Elements Included:

 1. Black Circles: Represent start and end points of each thread's lifecycle.
 2. Rectangles: Represent states or actions performed by threads (e.g., idle, process command).
 3. Diamond Shape: Represents decision-making logic (e.g., checking if the queue is empty).
 4. Red Arrows: Indicate flow of control between states or threads.

-Notes on Implementation
+🎯 Notes on Implementation:

  It has to be ensured that proper synchronization mechanisms are used to prevent race conditions when accessing shared resources.
  The thread scheduling has to be optimized to avoid bottlenecks in the Dispatcher or Worker Threads.